wangc86/blog/content/meetings/_index.md

 ## 2021/06/25
 > Presenters: Chih-Shuo and Han-Wan
-* Han-Wan: Z. Tian, X. Gao, S. Su and J. Qiu, "[Vcash: A Novel Reputation Framework for Identifying Denial of Traffic Service in Internet of Connected Vehicles](https://drive.google.com/file/d/1CI9G-5xoT02O3uYfcMrwMGCQNkc5ScK-/view?usp=sharing)"in IEEE Internet of Things Journal, vol. 7, no. 5, pp. 3901-3909, May 2020, doi: 10.1109/JIOT.2019.2951620.
+* Han-Wan : Z. Tian, X. Gao, S. Su and J. Qiu, "Vcash: A Novel Reputation Framework for Identifying Denial of Traffic Service in Internet of Connected Vehicles", in IEEE Internet of Things Journal, vol. 7, no. 5, pp. 3901-3909, May 2020, doi: 10.1109/JIOT.2019.2951620.
-* Chih-Shuo : Master thesis progress - "Energy Efficiency and Timeliness in Model Training for Internet-of-Things Applications​"
+* Chih-Shuo : Master thesis progress - "Energy Efficiency and Timeliness in Model Training for Internet-of-Things Applications"

 ## 2021/06/18
 > Presenters: Shang Chih and Cheng-Hsun
 * Shang Chih : Master thesis progress - "Design of an Energy-Efficient End-to-End Messaging Protocol for Smart Cities"
-* Cheng-Hsun : M. T. Islam, B. Islam and S. Nirjon, "[Duty-Cycle-Aware Real-Time Scheduling of Wireless Links in Low Power WANs](https://drive.google.com/file/d/15Pwe4PCALFJ284SHW_3IK0KZ8N9fcvl3/view?usp=sharing)"  https://www.cs.unc.edu/techreports/17-003.pdf
+* Cheng-Hsun : Islam, Md Tamzeed, Bashima Islam, and Shahriar Nirjon.
+"Duty-cycle-aware real-time scheduling of wireless links in low power wans."
+2018 14th International Conference on Distributed Computing in Sensor Systems (DCOSS).
+IEEE, 2018.

 ## 2021/06/11
 > Presenters: Cheng You and Yih Shiuan